App marketing boost 2023: 20 tips to kickstart growth without breaking the bank

 (Yeah, I know.
 This is one of those simple-but-not-easy tips.
 Sorry about that.)

-Why would anyone doing mobile app marketing concern themselves with content marketing?
+Why would anyone doing mobile app marketing concern themselves with content marketing and SEO?
 Because it’s worthwhile, for some apps in some verticals, to give people considering your app some additional evidence that it’s real, it’s big, it’s good, and it’s trustworthy.